 I only realised recently that a Family railcard also gives you, and children travelling with you (who are over 10 and therefore have to start paying for the tube), discounted bus and tube fares around London.
 It is worth buying a zone 1-5 ticket for £2.30 for each child for each day of your trip in advance (when you buy the main ticket) so you don’t have to spend time queuing up at the decreasing number to ticket booths in the London tube stations, and eating into your holiday time.

 Get free flights with your groceries by using credit cards and store loyalty points all using the same scheme.
-We have decided to collect British Airways airmiles using a BA American Express card and Tesco Club card.
+We have decided to collect British Airways airmiles using a BA American Express card.

 Points rack up very quickly if you buy anything big like a kitchen.
 Or a holiday.
 Here’s how it works: